Thesis

 Leveraging AI to Expand the Product Stack

-As of May 2024, Ramp says that it monetizes primarily based on interchange revenue, and "may also make money from other features and services" such as international bill payments, negotiations, Flex, and Ramp Plus.
-Aspects of a company’s financial stack that Ramp still hasn’t touched include areas like payroll (labor is 50-60% of a typical company’s spend), and deeper accounting functionality (features that are still being served by integrations with tools like Netsuite.)
+As of October 2025, Ramp says that it monetizes primarily based on interchange revenue, and "may also make money from other features and services" such as international bill payments, negotiations, Flex, and Ramp Plus.
+Aspects of a company’s financial stack that Ramp still hasn’t touched include areas like payroll (labor is 50-60% of a typical company’s spend), and deeper accounting functionality (features that are still being served by integrations with tools like NetSuite.)
 With around $50 billion being spent annually on ERP software as of 2023, extending the platform to account for managing spend on employee salaries and analyzing data in this way can be an effective way of moving past competitors.
 As costs for using large language models and ingesting and understanding data decline amid high competition in the AI space, Ramp has an opportunity to extend its margins alongside refining its already present and new AI features to be even more effective.

-As Ramp innovates by releasing more features and products, better cost savings, and insights for customers a natural flywheel is generated.
+As Ramp innovates by releasing more features and products, better cost savings, and insights for customers, a natural flywheel is generated.
 More data means better cost savings and insights for the AI models, which leads to more companies’ onboarding and consistent growth.

 Expansion via Acquisition

 Ramp can continue to acquire companies to efficiently and effectively expand its product offerings.
 In August 2021, for example, Ramp acquired Buyer as a “negotiation-as-a-service” platform that claims to save clients money on large purchases like annual software contracts.
-In 2023, Ramp acquired Cohere.io, a startup predicated on AI-powered customer support, already releasing products under Ramp intelligence, Ramp’s Teams Integration, and internal use cases.
-Ramp also acquired Venue in 2023, to enter the procurement space to address more “complex” enterprises, and in January 2024 released Procurement and Vendor Management product offerings.
+In 2023, Ramp acquired Cohere.io, a startup predicated on AI-powered customer support, already releasing products under Ramp Intelligence, Ramp’s Teams Integration, and internal use cases.
+Ramp also acquired Venue in 2023 to enter the procurement space to address more “complex” enterprises, and in January 2024, released Procurement and Vendor Management product offerings.

 Key Risks